dominicaq/godot-compositor-gbuffer/README.md

 **This bypasses Godot's lighting pipeline.** You'll need to implement your own lighting in shaders.

+## Why?

+I'm aware of the bandwidth and performance implications of deferred rendering, but for my specific use case I needed direct access to these G-Buffer textures.
+As of Godot 4.5 there is no officially supported deferred renderer.

 ## What It Does

 Extracts G-Buffer textures from Godot's forward renderer: